 Remember, lenders aren't the enemy here - they want to make it possible for you to repay back the loan.
 Defaults are not the ideal solution for either party!

 Debt is a tool for building your finances and, in turn, credit files are a tool for managing your debt.
-Make sure you stay on top of it and order your personal credit report from us here at My Credit File.
+Make sure you stay on top of it and order your Equifax credit report today.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.